The Almanac · Vol IMethodologyOpen-source

 • Current prices

-• Historical prices
+• Historical prices (5-year default)

 Social Security Administration

-Updated: Annual
+Updated: Annual (current-year rules)

 Data Points Used

-• Benefit formulas
+• PIA adjustment formulas

 • COLA adjustments